bdurand/safe_request_timeout/README.md

 By itself, this won't do anything.
 Unlike normal timeouts, there is no background process that will kill the operation after a defined period.
 Instead, you will need to periodically call `SafeRequestTimeout.check_timeout!` from within your code.
 Calling this method within a timeout block will raise an error if the time spent in that block has exceeded the max allowed.
 Calling it outside of a timeout block will do nothing.

-It's always generally best to call the `check_timeou!` method before doing an expensive operation since there's no point in timing out after we've already done the work.
-This method will also clear the current timeout, so you don't have to worry about it generating a cascading series of timeout errors.
+It is generally best to call the `check_timeout!` method before doing an expensive operation since there's no point in timing out after the work has already been done.
+This method will also clear the current timeout, so you don't have to worry about it generating a cascading series of timeout errors in any error handling code.

 ```ruby
 SafeRequestTimeout.timeout(5) do